Orbitist/orbitist.github.io/_posts/2014-05-13-about-orbitist.md

 What's around the mountain, over the ocean, through the valley or sitting on mars?
 People have shown each other these things and fantasized about geographies.
 We go to some of those places, but not to them all.
 But maps let us experience them in a meanigful way.

-But it's not just places-- it's us too.
+And it's not just places-- it's us too.
 We often fail to look at ourselves in an objective way.
 Maps trump our vein and let us see humanity from above.
 Maps are powerful-- they change minds.

 Orbitist.com was built with the notion that important information should be made easy to consume and as relevant as possible.
 Our mission is to educate people by displaying the world in inspiring and epic terms.
 We do this with maps built on open source tools.